vahtyah/LeetCodeSolutions/Backtracking/README.md

 [1718.
 Construct the Lexicographically Largest Valid Sequence](/Backtracking%2F1718.%20Construct%20the%20Lexicographically%20Largest%20Valid%20Sequence): Construct the largest sequence by concatenating 1 to N numbers in a valid order

+[1980.
+Find Unique Binary String](/Backtracking%2F1980.%20Find%20Unique%20Binary%20String): Find a unique binary string of length n with no repeated substrings of length m

 [2375.
 Construct Smallest Number From DI String](/Backtracking%2F2375.%20Construct%20Smallest%20Number%20From%20DI%20String): Construct smallest number from digit string with "I" and "D" operations

 [2698.
 Find the Punishment Number of an Integer](/Backtracking%2F2698.%20Find%20the%20Punishment%20Number%20of%20an%20Integer): Find the count of distinct prime factors of an integer